ozoesono/outlier/README.md

-# Spring Boot Machine Outlier Detection
+# Machine Outlier Detection Application

-This Spring Boot application provides an API for detecting outliers in a collection of machines based on their ages.
+This is a Spring Boot application which provides an API for detecting outliers in a collection of machines based on their ages.

 ## Summary